arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_collection_responsibleShard.md

 @startDocuBlock put_api_collection_collection_responsibleShard
 @brief Return the responsible shard for a document

-@RESTHEADER{PUT /_api/collection/{collection-name}/responsibleShard, Return responsible shard for a document, getResponsibleShard:Collection}
+@RESTHEADER{PUT /_api/collection/{collection-name}/responsibleShard, Return responsible shard for a document, getResponsibleShard}

 @RESTALLBODYPARAM{document,json,required}
 The body must consist of a JSON object with at least the shard key